-- (a) Determine the document to consider for payment of taxes Tax Invoice issued by the registered person or Self-Generated Invoice. - (b) Nature of Supply from the place of supply, determined as per section 10,12 or 13 of the IGST Act, applicable for the supplier / recipient. - (c) Determining the rate adopted from the HSN of the supply. - (d) Time of supply as prescribed in section 12 and 13 of the CGST Act. - (e) Determine the availability of ITC. - (f) Payment vouchers are to be issued only upon payment to the supplier while the invoices from an unregistered Person are to be issued upon receipt of inward supply.
-Therefore, receipt of supplies for which the payment is yet to be made would entail only the issue of invoices from the unregistered Person and not the payment voucher.
-Also, payment in advance to the supplier would only result in issuing of payment vouchers and not invoice from unregistered Persons. - (g) Payment vouchers are to be issued in cases of payment to suppliers if the supply is under reverse charge.
-Invoice from an unregistered Person is liable only if the supplier is unregistered.
-If the supplier is registered and his outward supply is under reverse charge, then the recipient is not required to issue an invoice but only the payment voucher at the time of payment.
+(a) Determine the document to consider for payment of taxes - Tax Invoice

+- issued by the registered person or Self-Generated Invoice if the receipt of inward supply from an unregistered Person. - (b) Nature of Supply from the place of supply, determined as per section 10, 12 or 13 of the IGST Act, applicable for the supplier / recipient. - (c) Determining the rate adopted from the HSN of the supply. - (d) Time of supply as prescribed in section 12 and 13 of the CGST Act. - (e) Determine the availability of ITC. - (f) Payment vouchers are to be issued at the time of making payment to the supplier when the supply is subject to Reverse Charge Mechanism (RCM).
+For inward supplies from an unregistered supplier, a selfgenerated invoice must be issued within 30 days from the date of receipt of the goods or services.
+Therefore, if goods or services are received from an unregistered supplier but payment is yet to be made, a self-generated invoice still be issued within the prescribed 30-day period.
+Conversely, if payment is made in advance to the unregistered supplier, a payment voucher must be issued, but a self-generated invoice will only be required upon receipt of the goods or services. - (g) Payment vouchers are mandatory at the time of making payment to a supplier if the supply is subject to RCM, regardless of whether the supplier is registered or unregistered.
+If the supplier is registered and their outward supply is subject to RCM, the recipient is not required to issue a self-generated invoice but must issue a payment voucher at the time of making payment.